binaryage/totalfinder-web/index.md

 ## FAQ

 #### When we can expect first version?
 > Working on it.
-But have no ETA yet, I'm sorry I cannot promise any date.
-Now it looks dual-panel feature won't arrive for Christmas.
-We will see ...
+Releasing alpha versions for early adopters on <a href="http://blog.binaryage.com">the blog</a>.
+Help me test the early TotalFinder!

 ## History